Alejogb1/job-board/blog-data/how-can-i-efficiently-represent-a-heterogeneous-sum-type-in-haskell.md

 id: "how-can-i-efficiently-represent-a-heterogeneous-sum-type-in-haskell"
 ---

-Okay, let's tackle heterogeneous sum types in Haskell.
+, let's tackle heterogeneous sum types in Haskell.
 I've definitely been down this road a few times, especially back when we were building that large-scale data ingestion pipeline; dealing with varying data structures required some creative thinking beyond the usual `Either` or `Maybe`.

 The challenge with heterogeneous sum types is that Haskell's type system, while incredibly powerful, encourages uniformity within a data type definition.
 A typical algebraic data type, or ADT, enforces that all constructors return a value of the same type.
-That is, when you define something like `data MySum = A Int | B String | C Bool`, you have a type `MySum` that can encapsulate values of different *types*, but the return type of each constructor – `A`, `B`, and `C` – is always `MySum`.
-The heterogeneity exists at the *value* level, not the *type* level of the constructors themselves.
+That is, when you define something like `data MySum = A Int | B String | C Bool`, you have a type `MySum` that can encapsulate values of different _types_, but the return type of each constructor – `A`, `B`, and `C` – is always `MySum`.
+The heterogeneity exists at the _value_ level, not the _type_ level of the constructors themselves.

 What you're likely facing is needing a sum type where the 'summed' types aren’t all concrete types known at compile time, or where the operations you need to perform on the contained value are highly dependent on the specific encapsulated type.
 This is often the case when integrating with external systems that return varying data formats.